-2.2 Parametric Frequency Model
+2.2.
+Parametric Frequency Model

 Our parametric frequency model can be used for timing analysis with any simple in-order single-issue pipeline.
 The model is applicable to systems with or without a memory hierarchy.
-We consider the model in a system with a memory hierarchy in the following and we contribute solutions to the technical challenges posed.
+We consider the model in a system with a memory hierarchy in the following, and we contribute solutions to the technical challenges posed.
 We assume that the system is equipped with an on-chip instruction and data cache and that the main external memory has a constant access latency.
-For now, let us assume that a static timing analyzer has detected a worst-case path, which is an assumption that is lifted in Section 3.2.
-To accurately model the WCET in systems with memory hierarchies, we propose a parametric frequency model that accurately captures the effect of frequency scaling by splitting the WCEC of a task into two components.
+To accurately model the WCET in systems with memory hierarchies, we propose a parametric frequency model that captures the effect of frequency scaling accurately by splitting the WCEC of a task into two components.
 The first component, i, captures the ideal number of cycles required to execute the task assuming perfect caches.
 In other words, i does not scale with frequency.
-The second component, m, counts the total number of instruction and data cache misses for the task. m is the part of the WCEC that scales with frequency and depends on the memory access latency.
-If a system without caches is considered, i would count the total number of cycles used for nonmemory operations, while m would count the total number of memory references.
+The second component, $m_i$ , counts the total number of instruction and data cache misses for the task. m is the part of the WCEC that scales with frequency and depends on the memory access latency.
+If a system without caches is considered, i would count the total number of cycles used for non-memory operations while mwould count the total number of memory references.
 Thus, the WCEC is expressed as follows: